JimFawcett/RustThreadPool/README.md

 https://JimFawcett.github.io/RustThreadPool.html

 ## Concept:
-RustThreadPool is a facility for processing a function object concurrently on a specified number of threads, using a thread-safe blocking queue.
+RustThreadPool is a facility for processing a stream of messages with a function object concurrently on a specified number of threads, using a thread-safe blocking queue.
 Rust threadpool accepts number of threads and function object in constructor.

 Function object uses Messages posted to RustBlockingQueue.